mrdavidss-vgg/byzanlol/README.md

 # 🎮 byzan.lol
 *Lightweight, open-source game host for instant browser battles.*
-Currently keeps [1v1.lol](https://1v1.lol) running fast and free.
+Thanks to *Maddox05* We can have these games!

 ---

 ## what it does
-byzan.lol is using maddox05's ruffle game player and uses a debug tool to fetch html and put it here and lightweight
+byzan.lol is taking html maddox05's ruffle game player and porting it into a singler file

 # open source
 Open-source means anyone can clone the repo, swap the game files, and have their own mini-ESL running in minutes.